Third-Party Liability Auto Insurance Explained

 What Is Third-Party Liability Auto Insurance?

-Third-party liability auto insurance provides financial coverage if you cause an automobile accident.
-While available for home and car insurance, it is only mandated if you want to drive.
+Third-party liability auto insurance provides financial protection if you are found legally responsible for injuring someone or damaging their property in an accident.
+While available for home and car insurance, it is mandatory for anyone who wants to legally drive a vehicle in Canada.

 It functions with other elements of your car insurance policy, including the following:

-• Uninsured auto insurance: Protects you financially if you are in a hit-and-run
+• Uninsured auto insurance: Protects you if you are injured or your vehicle is damaged by an uninsured or unidentified driver, including many hit-and-run situations.

 What Third-Party Car Insurance Covers